Guesthouse Holiday Accommodation in Settle in the Yorkshire Dales

 Salt – 1 teaspoon

-Granulated White Sugar – 3 teaspoons
+Granulated White Sugar – 1.25 Tablespoons

 Switch on and let the machine do it’s magic – this one smells like Apple pie when cooking!